Wednesday, May 15, 2024

 Savitri Vrata

-Savitri is the deified virtuous woman who had brought back her husband to wife by doggedly pleading with the God of Death, Yama.
-By observing the fast on the new moon day of the lunar month of Jaishtha, the married woman seeks Savitri's grace for making her husband live as long.
+Savitri is the deified virtuous woman who had brought back her husband to life by doggedly pleading with the God of Death, Yama.
+By observing the fast on the new moon day of the lunar month of Jaishtha (May- June), married woman seek Savitri's grace for long life of her husband.

 Khudurukuni Osha